 A dialog shows up in which the current settings in this intensity calibration are shown.
-If the calibration has been performed with diffuser, the intensity calibration data will be saved to an ASCII file with extension .dfr, with bare fiber this extension will be .fbr.
+If the calibration has been performed with diffuser, the intensity calibration data will be saved to an ASCII file with extension \.dfr, with bare fiber this extension will be \.fbr.
 The name of the intensity calibration file can be entered after clicking the "Save As" button.
+For USB2 platform spectrometers, the intensity calibration can be saved to Eeprom by clicking the Save To EEPROM button.